Johnny Blitz

 John Madansky, known as Johnny Blitz, is a punk rock drummer from Cleveland, Ohio, best known as being a member of the bands Dead Boys and Rocket From The Tombs.
-With the Dead Boys he helped pioneer the punk rock sound, look and attitude of the mid to late 1970s.
+As a member of the Dead Boys, he helped pioneer the punk rock sound, look and attitude of the mid to late 1970s.

 Early career

 Johnny Blitz met Cheetah Chrome through a classified ad, and together went on to play small gigs in short-lived bands.
 In early 1975, Blitz and Chrome were recruited to Rocket From the Tombs.
 The band broke up within the year.
 After the break up, Blitz and Chrome teamed up with singer Stiv Bators, rhythm guitarist Jimmy Zero, and bassist Jeff Magnum to form a band called Frankenstein.
 Eventually, the band renamed themselves Dead Boys and recruited James Sliman to be their manager.

 A Boston Globe retrospective described a Dead Boys concert with Blitz on drums:

 On April 19, 1978, during his time with Dead Boys, Blitz and a group of friends were in Manhattan's East Village when they became involved in an altercation with a separate group.
 During the altercation, Blitz was stabbed 5 times.
 The injury caused him to be hospitalized for months.
 A four day benefit (Blitz Benefit) was held at CBGB to help with medical bills.
 Over 30 bands performed and a t-shirt was designed by Arturo Vega.